jakob-david/numeric_option_pricing/README.md

 </p>

 Oppositely to, for instance, the binomial tree not only one stock price is taken into account, but a certain number of prices between $0$ and $S_{max}$.
 The $S_{max}$ can be chosen freely.
 However, it seems simplest to define $S_{max}$ as $2S_0$ since then $S_0$ is exactly in the middle of the grid.
 The time steps $∆t$ are shown on the horizontal axis.
 At the end of the grid the option price is evaluated by $max(j∆S-K,0)$ for a call-option and $max(K-j∆S,0)$ for a put option (Hull, 2015) (Ødegaard, 2014).
 Specially attention should be drawn to the fact that in this case no kind of discountation is made.

+The upper and lower border also have to be set.
+For doing this there are different kinds of approaches.
+The first one which is described by Ødegaard (2014) is simply setting the lower edge to $0$ and the upper edge to $S_{max}$ when pricing a call-option and exactly the other way around when pricing a put-option.
+Another variant for setting the border conditions is described by Zhang (2017) and is called Dirichlet Condition.
+Hereby the edges for a call option are set to

+$$f\left(0,t\right)=0$$